Autonomic dysfunction is one of the many possible side effects of a concussion. It occurs due to damage of the autonomic nervous system.

 - Cold or heat sensitivity

-Depending on how much of your ANS was damaged after your concussion, you can experience one or all of these symptoms, and their effects can range from mild to severe.
+Depending on how much of your ANS was affected after your concussion, you can experience one or all of these symptoms.
+In addition, their effects can range from mild to severe.

 In addition, autonomic dysfunction, if left untreated for too long, can cause cardiac problems, including arrhythmias, arterial blockage, and heart failure.